avigad/mathematics_in_lean_source/README.md

 Our build process is rudimentary and not ready for prime time, but it is fairly convenient to use.
-Most of the source is written directly in the `.lean` files in `lean_source` using some simple markup.
-The Python script `lean_source/mkall.sh` then generates the `.rst` source for the textbook and an exercise file and a solution file for each section.
+Most of the source is written directly in the `.lean` files in `MIL` using some simple markup.
+The Python script `MIL/mkall.sh` then generates the `.rst` source for the textbook and an exercise file and a solution file for each section.

 To build the textbook, you need to have